Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Linear Delay

-The main result of this section is a sufficient condition that ensures enumeration with linear delay.
-It builds on two key concepts, \emph{image} and \emph{untangling} that we now define.

-Given a full query $q$, an \emph{image} of $q$ is a subquery $q'$ that is induced by the image of $q$ by an endomorphism.
-Examples of images are depicted in Figure~\ref{figure-blowfish}.
-By definition, the full-core of $q$ is an image.
+We now present a sufficient condition for enumeration with linear delay that builds on two key concepts: \emph{image} and \emph{untangling}.
+Consider an endomorphism $\nu$ of a full query $q$.
+The full query consisting of all atoms $R(\nu(\vec{x}))$ such that $R(\vec{x})$ is an atom of $q$ is called an \emph{image} of $q$. \Cref{figure-blowfish} depicts examples of images.
+By definition, the core of $q$ is an image.
 Another trivial image is the query $q$ itself.

-The key property of images is that any solution to the image yields a solution to the full query: Simply instantiate any variable of the query by the value of its image by the endomorphism.
-For instance, for the query $q$ depicted in Figure~\ref{figure-blowfish}, any solution $(abc)$ of the full-core yields the solution $(abcbabcb)$ of $q$ where each element instantiates a variable, starting from the leftmost one and going clock-wise.
-Similarly, any solution $(abcde)$ of the first non trivial depicted image yields the solution $(abcdedcb)$ of $q$.
-Hence, if the image is acyclic, we can use it to generate many ``simple'' solutions in linear time and constant delay, buying us some time to compute more complicated solutions.
+The key property of images is that any solution to the image yields a solution to the full query: Simply instantiate any variable of the query by the value of its image.
+As an example, for the query $q_5$ depicted in \Cref{figure-blowfish}.
+Every solution $(a,b,c)$ of the core yields the solution $(a,b,c,b,a,b,c,b)$ of $q_5$, and every solution $(a,b,c,d,e)$ of the rightmost depicted image yields the solution $(a,b,c,d,e,d,c,b)$ of $q_5$.
+Hence, if the image is acyclic, we can use it to generate many ``simple'' solutions in linear time and constant delay, giving us some time to compute more complicated solutions.

-Our sufficient condition is based on a deconstruction of the query until we reach an acyclic query.
-We name this deconstruction \emph{untangling}.
-An \emph{untangling step} takes as input a query $q$ and an image $I$ of $q$, and it produces a new query defined as follows.
-First, we remove from $q$ all the atoms of $I$ and denote by $p$ the resulting query.
-Let $\bar y$ be all the variables of $p$ that occur in $I$.
-We replace in $p$ any atom $R(\bar z)$ with the atom $R_S(\bar z')$, where $\bar z'$ is $\bar z$ with all the occurrences of a variable in $\bar y$ removed, and $R_S$ is a new symbol where $S$ is the set of positions in $\bar z$ containing a variable of $\bar y$.